deluge-torrent/deluge/docs/userguide/thinclient.md

 ```sh
 deluge-web
 ```
    Note: To run it in the background as a daemon, use `--fork` option.
-You may also want to set it up as a [UserGuide/InitScript service].
+You may also want to set it up as a [service](/userguide/initscript).

 In your web browser, enter the url below where <server> is the IP address of the server: